 Description: annual mean temperature: 10.4°C, average mean precipitation: 856 mm.
 Example of challenges: impacts of heavy rain events on critical infrastructures and society.
-Next to the physical impacts of heavy rainfall events, we will be investigating the mind-set of citizens having to deal with these impacts.
+Next to the physical impacts of heavy rainfall events, we investigate the mind-set of citizens having to deal with these impacts.
 There are many practical solutions that citizens can do themselves to minimise the impact of heavy rainfall in their neighbourhood or to deal with the event while it is happening.
-CitizenSensing will not only use the experience of these citizens with rainfall events to learn more about the impacts and how citizens deal with those, but will also measure if mind-sets might change when citizens learn about practical approaches from the other 3 cities in CitizenSensing.
-For this purpose there will not only be a focus on heavy rainfall events, but we will use extreme high temperatures as well.
+CitizenSensing not only uses the experience of these citizens with rainfall events to learn more about the impacts and how citizens deal with those, but also measures if mind-sets might change when citizens learn about practical approaches from the other 3 cities in CitizenSensing.
+For this purpose there is not only a focus on heavy rainfall events, but we use extreme high temperatures as well.

 Engage through the CitizenSensing app